aliakh/demo-java-reflection/article1.md

 ## Special classes and interfaces

-The `Class` class has methods for analyzing special kinds of types: types of different nesting (top-level and nested classes and interfaces), restricted types (enums, records, sealed classes and interfaces), and types with special implementation (synthetic and hidden classes and interfaces).
+In addition to the regular types (classes and interfaces) in the Java language, there are special types: types of different enclosing scopes (top-level and nested classes and interfaces), restricted types (enum classes, record classes, sealed classes and interfaces), and types with special implementation (synthetic and hidden classes and interfaces).

 ### Nested classes and interfaces